erhla/erhla.github.io/resume.md

 ***

 # Community Work & Publications
+### Student Leader of the Year, Indiana University (2017)
+Citation: an individual whose vision, vitality and diligence has made significant contributions to the community

 An Evaluation of Residential Property Tax Assessments in the City of Detroit, 2016-2018, Center for Municipal Finance, Harris School of Public Policy (February 2020)

 “Education Denied: Indiana University's Japanese American Ban, 1942 to 1945,” Indiana Magazine of History: Bloomington, IN (June 2019)